CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 The following are guidelines, intended to improve:

-+ consistency in code layout across contributers, so that the final result is more consistent.
++ consistency in code layout across contributors, so that the final result is more consistent.
 + readability, so that less time is spent in understanding how the code works or what it does.
 + performance, so that execution time or memory usage is reduced.